 This student wrote about struggling in a traditional, rigid school system where students were not encouraged to ask questions or be creative, self-directed learners.
-Bored and frustrated, he decided to think of himself as a “secret journalist” and designed “secret research” missions.
+Bored and frustrated, he decided to think of himself as an “undercover journalist” and designed “secret research” missions.
 “Just looking around my own community, I got fascinated with a grocery store run by the same family for five generations.
 I took places like that for granted, but not anymore.”
-His essay brought the store and its family to life through vibrant detail, and demonstrated that despite his feelings about school, he had deep passion for learning.
+His essay brought the store and its family to life through vibrant detail, and demonstrated that despite his feelings about school, he had a deep hunger to learn.
 And the opening line of his essay?
 When I was 15, I fell in love with a grocery store.
-Fantastic!
+I love it!

 So what “terrible” topics are you avoiding?

 If you are struggling for an impressive topic, brainstorming “unacceptable” ideas can be liberating.
 You might, like these students, discover a great story (or stories) in your most humbling experiences.
 One of those stories might be the narrative that best captures who you are.